moatasem75291/IR-project/readme.md

 To utilize the search engine, follow these steps:

-1. Ensure you have the required libraries installed.
-You can install them using `pip install -r requirements.txt`.
+1. Run `searchEngine.py` to execute the search engine functionalities and test the system.

 2. Run `helper.py` to import the necessary functions and variables.

-3. Run `searchEngine.py` to execute the search engine functionalities and test the system.

-4. View the results in the console and check the generated text file.
+3. View the results in the console and check the generated text file.

 Feel free to customize the code according to your specific requirements.
 Happy searching!